dogweather/forkful/content/en/fish-shell/strings/interpolating-a-string.md

 weight: 8
 ---

-## What & Why?

-Interpolating a string means blending variables or expressions within a string.
-It saves time and enhances readability by allowing dynamic content without string concatenation gymnastics.

 ## How to:
 In Fish, you use double quotes and place the variable or command you want to interpolate with a dollar sign `$` straight in the string.

 ```fish